Chapter 52:

 She looked at the random buildings in this random street, for some reason at that moment she felt strangely clingy to them.

 "I don't think I want to."
-Her voice wasn't loud enough but it was clear enough.
+Her voice wasn't loud enough, but it was clear enough.

 Yet that doesn't have to change her.

-"Now I wish anything to cut this tense air."
+"Now I wish for anything to cut this tense air."
 She joked, knowing it might not land.
-But it was her way of telling him she still had a soft spot for what was and may be is between them.
+But it was her way of telling him she still had a soft spot for what was and may be between them.

 His lips curved upward for a moment, successfully holding a chuckle back.